-The linebacker group is a fascinating one to watch every year in the Draft because of the wide variety of shapes and sizes and skills sets leveraged in today's NFL.
-Whether you're looking for big, hulking run defenders; sleek subpackage pass rushers; or hyper-athletic coverage players, this class has it all as arguably one of the most talent-filled positions in the class.
+The linebacker group is a fascinating one to watch every year in the NFL Draft because of the variety of shapes and sizes the position plays in today's NFL.
+Whether you're looking for big, hulking run defenders; sleek subpackage pass rushers; or hyper-athletic coverage players, this class has what you're looking for.

 These are the players who analysts expect to see perform best in the athletic testing portion of the workout.